strangerstudios/pmpro-infusionsoft/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

+== Screenshots ==

+1. Settings screen to add Infusionsoft Username/ID and API Key; Assign All Users Tags and per-Membership Level Tags.

 == Changelog ==
+= 1.3.2
+* BUG: Checking if iSDK is already loaded before loading again to prevent conflicts with other plugins loading the SDK.
+Issues may still persist if the plugins load different versions of the SDK.

 = 1.3.1 =
 * BUG: Fixed issue where membership level tags were being replaced when a user updated their profile.
 (Thanks, Scott Slone)